Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: Results and Discussion

-Our findings are efficaciously summarized in Fig. \ref{fig:4}, where the phase diagram for a system of $N=1000$ individuals is shown in the plane ($\mu$, $1/\omega$).
-For $\omega<\omega_c$, we plot $1/\omega$ as function of the maximum point of $\overline{\chi}$, $\mu_c(\omega,N)$ The blue line should give, in the {\em thermodynamic} limit, a line of critical points, where the continuous transition from small-$\overline{q}$ to $\overline{q}=1$ phase should be observed.
+Our findings are efficaciously summarized in Fig. \ref{fig:9}, where the phase diagram for a system of $N=1000$ individuals is shown in the plane ($\mu$, $1/\omega$).
+For $\omega<\omega_c$, we plot $1/\omega$ as function of the maximum point of $\overline{\chi}$, $\mu_c(\omega,N)$ (data already shown in Fig. \ref{fig:4}).
+The blue line should give, in the {\em thermodynamic} limit, a line of critical points, where the continuous transition from small-$\overline{q}$ to $\overline{q}=1$ phase should be observed.
+In the region at large $\mu$, the system is found in the Disordered Phase (DP), and in the region at small $\mu$ it is found in the Ordered Phase (OP).
 Above $\omega_c$, data depend on the cooling rate and the susceptibility displays two maxima, depending on the pattern of $\mu$-variation.
-Red circles in Fig. \ref{fig:4} correspond to the maximum points of $\overline{\chi}$, along the hysteresis loop obtained at the smallest cooling rate, $\dot{\mu}=10^{-9}$.
+Red circles in Fig. \ref{fig:9} correspond to the maximum points of $\overline{\chi}$, along the hysteresis loop obtained at the smallest cooling rate, $\dot{\mu}=10^{-9}$.
 In this region, the system behaves as a physical system undergoing a discontinuous transition controlled by the mutation rate.
+Between the two red lines, the two phases coexist.